 Outside the debt settlement industry, debt settlement is rarely (if ever) recommended as a viable solution to dealing with your debts.
 Much of this has to do with the number of debt settlement scams and the mis-education of consumers to the effects of debt settlement.
 For certain consumers, there may be some benefits to debt settlement.

 The biggest reason that people choose debt settlement is to avoid bankruptcy.
 Bankruptcy is a debt solution that will follow you for the rest of your life.
-The bankruptcy entry remains on your credit report for 10 years, but many loans, credit cards, and job applications ask if you’ve ever filed bankruptcy.
-If you answer no and the bank later finds out that you actually did file bankruptcy, you could be found guilty of fraud.
+The bankruptcy entry remains on your credit report for 10 years, but many loans, credit cards, and job applications ask whether you’ve ever filed bankruptcy.
+If you answer no, and the bank later finds out that you actually did file bankruptcy, you could be found guilty of fraud.
 In the case of employment, you could lose your job.

 Settling debts with your creditors, when it’s done right, can help you avoid filing bankruptcy and dealing with the consequences of bankruptcy.

 Debt settlement will only stay on your credit report for seven years.
 There’s no public record of you ever having settled your debts, so once the credit reporting time limit has run on your settled accounts, you won’t have to deal with the settlement anymore.